Basis-Theory/terraform-provider-basistheory/templates/Guides/v1_v2_migration.md

 # v1 to v2 Migration

 This is a guide on how to upgrade from v1 to v2 of the Basis Theory Terraform provider.
-We try to automate as many steps as possible for you.
-But there are a few manual steps that must be done on your end to ensure the upgrade is successful.
+We try to automate as many steps as possible for you, but there are a few manual steps that must be done on your end to ensure the upgrade is successful.
 Before upgrading follow the steps for each resource in this guide.

 ## basistheory_reactor